 How is it that the tea bags give the eggshell a different color when the egg and the teabag are boiled together.

 Orange County California science Posted over 3 years ago

 It’s a phenomenon called sonoluminescence.
 Sonoluminescence is a physical occurrence by which sound turns into light.
 Scientists have been trying for 70 years to explain it, but have had no success.
 No one has managed to explain how a bubble of air in water can focus sound to cause light, but it happens.

 This was the explanation on a post on FB.
 I cant understand that no one knows this- If it is someone that can answer me in a easy to understand way, will I be a very happy girl.
 I cant stop thinking about that the thing here is not explainable--- my question to the post was like this: Can it be that the light travels faster than the sound in the water.
 We do know it happens a bang when a jet breaks the speed of sound......
 Is this about opposite, That it creates light instead?

-Outside United States science Posted over 3 years ago
+Outside United States science Posted almost 4 years ago

 Draw an IV plot for a presynaptic voltage dependent Calcium Channel.
 Explain its shape and where it crosses zero current axis.

 Suffolk County Massachusetts science Posted almost 4 years ago